bfindell/euclidthegame/README.md

 The goal of this project is to gamify geometric challanges.
 We use the [GeoGebra](http://www.geogebra.org) software for this.
 This game is MIT licensed; see the LICENSE file.

 ### Message January 2023 (from Brad Findell)
-Kasper Peulen's brilliant game has been borrowed and rehosted at https://euclid.findell.org.
+Kasper Peulen's brilliant game has been borrowed and rehosted at https://euclid.findell.org since 2020.
 We have squashed bugs, improved the GeoGebra functionality of the apps, made some edits, and added new levels.

 Notes:
 * The key idea behind this site is javascript code that tests whether GeoGebra objects have been drawn.
 For the current version, see the file `_includes/testobjects.js`.